The Viking 74 has had its world premiere at the 2024 Fort Lauderdale Boat Show, turning heads with its clean design and impressive performance stats.

 The flybridge helm is on an elevated platform and sits 7in higher than the previous model giving it a great forward view and brilliant oversight of the fish fighting taking place in the cockpit.
 You're positioned right in the middle of the boat, high above the deck, with a stunning helm console finished in varnished teak and a polished stainless steel wheel.
 It's a helm arrangement like no other.

 Something not seen often is throttles on either side of the console.
 This layout gives precise, intuitive control, so you're not fiddling with side-by-side throttles.
-When pushed to its limits, the boat achieves stonking performance for something this size, hitting 45 knots and cruising at 37 knots with a range of 500nm.
+When pushed to its limits, the boat achieves stonking performance for something this size, hitting 45 knots and cruising at 37 knots with a range of between 310-450nm depending on cruising speed and conditions.

 The dash is clean and free from distractions, important given the types of conditions you could be facing in this thing.
 The skipper needs to be laser-focussed when there's a catch on the lines.
 Hidden flaps on either side pop up to reveal comms and control screens, providing navigators equal access.
 Three MFDs sit centre stage, and on them, you get sonar, navigation, and camera views, all fully configurable.